LDiazN/ArmorBlasting/README.md

 ## Mesh Unwrapping

-A more comprehensive guide on mesh unwrapping and painting can be found in this amazing tutorial from [kodeco](https://www.kodeco.com/6817-dynamic-mesh-painting-in-unreal-engine-4), but the general outline goes like this:
+The general idea is that we want to create a damage map for our model surface that we can sample using texture coordinates.
+A more comprehensive guide on mesh unwrapping and painting can be found in this amazing tutorial from [kodeco](https://www.kodeco.com/6817-dynamic-mesh-painting-in-unreal-engine-4).
+However, the general outline of the process is as follows:

-We want to create a damage map for our model surface that we can sample using texture coordinates.
-To do this, we:

-1. Create a material with two parameters: the position and radius we mentioned before.
+1. Create a material with two parameters: the position and radius of the damage sphere.
-2. Mark a fragment as white if inside the damage sphere (using the AbsoluteWorldPosition node), and black otherwise.
+2. Mark a pixel as white if it is inside the damage sphere, and black otherwise.
-3. Move this fragment to a horizontal plane in its corresponding position according its texture coordinates.
-You do this by substracting the fragment's position its *Absolute World Position* and adding its texture coordinates.
+3. Move the pixel to a horizontal plane in its corresponding position according to its texture coordinates using the world position offset output pin.
+This can be done by subtracting the pixel's position from its Absolute World Position and adding its texture coordinates.
-4. Take a Scene Capture using a *Scene Capture Component*
+4. Take a scene capture using a *Scene Capture Component*.

-Note that one of the hardest parts is actually getting the scene capture right since it requires some carefully set up before capturing.
-You might end capturing the robot that should not show up, you can get a mad capture when the actor is rotated, or capture the Sky Map.
-For this reason I tried to set up all relevant configurations from the C++ class so that the resulting blueprint has its settings properly set by default.
-You can find the configuration for the scene capture component in [this function](https://github.com/LDiazN/ArmorBlasting/blob/43e2e5c155df63f687b75b28f3e6f65034493a35/Source/ArmorBlasting/BlastableComponent.cpp#L217).
+Note that one of the hardest parts of this process is getting the scene capture set up correctly.
+This requires careful configuration, as you may end up capturing the robot that should not be visible, or capturing the sky map.
+For this reason, I tried to set up all relevant configurations from the C++ class so that it's properly configured when used in a blueprint.
+The configuration for the scene capture component can be found in [this function](https://github.com/LDiazN/ArmorBlasting/blob/43e2e5c155df63f687b75b28f3e6f65034493a35/Source/ArmorBlasting/BlastableComponent.cpp#L217).

-Another important thing is that the mesh has some requirements to be unwrapable with this approach, since we have some non-mentioned asumptions:
+Another important factor to consider is that the mesh must meet certain requirements in order to be unwrapped using this approach.
+These requirements include:

-1. **Unique texture coordinates**: The mesh should have a different texture coordinates at every point, or otherwise when the damage is being sampled some might show up damaged when nothing happened to them, which is confusing.
+* **Unique texture coordinates**: The mesh must have a different texture coordinate at every point.
+Otherwise, when the damage is being sampled, some points may show up damaged when nothing happened to them, which is confusing.
-2. **Precise Physics**: The physics asset for the mesh should approximate the mesh as much as possible since a ray can hit the physics asset further from the mesh, and triggering a hit but with no damage being recorded in the damage map since it was too far from the actual mesh surface.
-For this reason I used a **low poly mesh** for the armor, so that I can use complex collisions with reduced overhead.
+* **Precise physics**: The physics asset for the mesh should approximate the mesh as much as possible.
+This is because a ray can hit the physics asset further from the mesh, and trigger a hit but with no damage being recorded in the damage map since it was too far from the actual mesh surface.
+For this reason, I used a low-poly mesh for the armor, so that I can use complex collisions with reduced computational cost.
-3. **UV Matching for each mesh**: Note that each armor part is its own independent mesh.
-But in order to get a consistent unwrapping and damage mapping each part should be aware of the other parts, so that they have a subset of UV coordinates that does not collide with other parts.
+* **UV matching for each mesh**: Note that each armor part is its own independent mesh.
+However, in order to get a consistent unwrapping and damage mapping, each part must be aware of the other parts.
+This is so that they have a subset of UV coordinates that does not collide with other parts.

-This is how the UVs look like in blender for the robot armor.
-Every part shares the same UV map and texture so that there's no overlapping on unwrapping.
+This is how the UVs look like in Blender for the robot armor.
+Every part shares the same UV map and texture so that there is no overlapping on unwrapping.

 <p align="center">
    <img src="https://github.com/LDiazN/ArmorBlasting/assets/41093870/33aa7a2a-5e7d-4e4a-a296-599859144818" alt="UV Editing in Blender"/>